 Working with a yoga trapeze is not only fun, but also strengthens your core and stimulates your metabolism, leading to weight loss.
 Thankfully, both of these factors literally lighten the load on our backs, allowing us to feel lighter and giving our spines a much needed break.

 In fact, one study revealed that people who engaged in six weeks of aerial yoga showed improvements in their cardiometabolic risk factors, waist circumference, body fat percentage, systolic blood pressure, HDL cholesterol levels, and body weight.

 Furthermore, chronic back pain and depression are deeply linked, for that reason, it’s common for patients to deal with these two conditions simultaneously.
 While one might think that the former leads to the latter, studies have found that the reverse is true as well; simply lifting our mood can alleviate back pain.
 Thankfully, yoga is a well known mood-booster that can raise your spirits when you’re feeling depressed.
 Furthermore, anybody who has ever hung upside-down knows that getting a bit more blood flow to your brain can make you feel great.

 As with any treatment regimen, it’s best to consult your doctor before starting an aerial yoga practice, as it may aggravate cases of severe back pain.
 Furthermore, practicing inversions can cause your heart rate and blood pressure to drop, which may lead to blurred vision and headaches, as well as worsening glaucoma or high blood pressure in those who already have these conditions.

 However, with that said, most people will have no problem jumping in and learning the ropes.
-Our retreat center presents many opportunities to explore this form of therapy, so definitely be on the lookout for workshops or classes.
 After trying it, you can even invest in a trapeze for your own home to regularly incorporate into your own yoga practice in order to relieve your back pain every day.